Skip to main content

 1. Open Share → Link settings

-2. Expand Kiosk mode section
+2. Expand the Kiosk mode section

 3. Click Copy kiosk mode shareable link